Locations:

 What can I expect if I have anaplastic thyroid cancer?

-Scientists are making advancements every day in the treatment of advanced thyroid cancers, including ATC.
-The treatment is challenging, but it’s important to not give up hope when you’re first diagnosed.
+The treatment is challenging, but it’s important not to give up hope when you’re first diagnosed.

-It’s important to work with a team of healthcare providers who have experience with anaplastic thyroid cancer.
-If you’re unable to travel to a major medical facility that has experience with ATC, don’t be afraid to ask your local providers to collaborate with experts at more experienced centers on your treatment plan.
+Work with a team of healthcare providers who have experience with anaplastic thyroid cancer.
+If you’re unable to travel to a major medical facility that has experience with it, don’t be afraid to ask your local providers to collaborate with experts on your treatment plan.

 What is the survival rate for anaplastic thyroid cancer?

 The average survival rate of anaplastic thyroid cancer (ATC) is five to six months after diagnosis.
-Less than 20% of people with ATC are alive one year after diagnosis.
+That means most people die within a few months.
+Fewer than 2 in 10 people with ATC live with it for more than a year.

-What is the prognosis (outlook) of anaplastic thyroid cancer?
+What is the outlook of anaplastic thyroid cancer?

 Due to the aggressive nature of anaplastic thyroid cancer and the lack of effective treatment options, the prognosis is often poor.